Governor-general

-Governor-general (plural governors-general), or governor general (plural governors general), is the title of an office-holder.
-In the context of governors-general and former British colonies, governors-general are appointed as viceroy to represent the monarch of a personal union in any sovereign state over which the monarch does not normally reign in person.
-Governors-general have also previously been appointed in respect of major colonial states or other territories held by either a monarchy or republic, such as Japan in Korea and France in Indochina.
+Governor-general (plural governors-general), or governor general (plural governors general), is the title of an official, most prominently associated with the British Empire and the Commonwealth.
+In the context of the governors-general and former British colonies, governors-general continue to be appointed as viceroy to represent the monarch of a personal union in any sovereign state over which the monarch does not normally reign in person (non-UK Commonwealth realm).
+In the British Empire, governors-general were appointed on the advice of the government of the United Kingdom and were often British aristocracy, but in the mid-twentieth century they began to be appointed on the advice of the independent government of each realm and were citizens of each independent state.

+Governors-general have also previously been appointed in respect of major colonial states or other territories held by either a monarchy or republic, such as Japan, Korea, Taiwan and France in Indochina.

 Current uses

 In modern usage, in the context of governors-general and former British colonies, the term governor-general originated in those British colonies that became self-governing within the British Empire.
 Before World War I, the title was used only in federated colonies in which its constituents had had governors prior to federating, namely Canada, Australia, and the Union of South Africa.
 In these cases, the Crown's representative in the federated Dominion was given the superior title of governor-general.
 The first exception to this rule was New Zealand, which was granted Dominion status in 1907, but it was not until 28 June 1917 that Arthur Foljambe, 2nd Earl of Liverpool, was appointed the first governor-general of New Zealand.

-Since the 1950s, the title governor-general has been given to all representatives of the sovereign in independent Commonwealth realms.
+Since the 1950s, the title governor-general has been given to all representatives of the sovereign in independent non-UK Commonwealth realms.
 In these cases, the former office of colonial governor was altered (sometimes for the same incumbent) to become governor-general upon independence, as the nature of the office became an entirely independent constitutional representative of the monarch rather than a symbol of previous colonial rule.
 In these countries the governor-general acts as the monarch's representative, performing the ceremonial and constitutional functions of a head of state.

 The only other nation which currently uses the governor-general designation is Iran, which has no connection with any monarchy or the Commonwealth.
 In Iran, the provincial authority is headed by a governor general (Persian: استاندار ostāndār), who is appointed by the minister of the interior.